abdallahkhaled72/Bulky_MVC/README.md

 This is a personal portfolio project.
 However, **suggestions and feedback** are always welcome!
 Feel free to fork the repo and submit pull requests for any improvements

 ---
-# License
-This project is licensed under the MIT License - see the LICENSE.md file for details

----
 # Contact
    - Email: [abdullakhalid7857166@gmail.com](mailto:abdullakhalid7857166@gmail.com)
    - LinkedIn: [Abdullah Khaled](https://www.linkedin.com/in/abdullah-khaled-393a84233)